Taludas/SmallModsCollection/README.md

 ## How to use

 - Either use [iModYourAnno](https://github.com/anno-mods/iModYourAnno/releases) mod manager or know [how to install mods manually](https://github.com/jakobharder/anno1800-mod-loader#mods).
-- If you download the mod manually, use the archieve from [GitHub releases](https://github.com/Taludas/SmallModsCollection/releases).
+- If you download the mod manually, use the archive from [GitHub releases](https://github.com/Taludas/SmallModsCollection/releases).
 Don't download the whole repo!
 - Select the relevant mods and drag them to your 1800 Mod Folder or use the iModYourAnno Mod Manager to install manually.

 ***These Mods are savegame-compatible.
 Safe to install/uninstall mid playthrough.***